Polecats

 Facial masks

-Some say the purpose of a polecat’s dark facial mask is to reduce sun glare, or is a warning to mid-sized mammals that threaten them.(2)(3) Others believe it helps make their shiny and dark eyes less obvious to other animals—making them inconspicuous.
+It is thought the purpose of a polecat’s facial mask is to reduce sun glare, or is a warning to potential predators or other antagonists.(2)(3) Others believe it helps make their shiny dark eyes less obvious to other animals—making them inconspicuous.

 References